kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 <div class="exercise" markdown="1">
 Exercise 6:

 Create both a *PersistentVolume* and *PersistentVolumeClaim* and alter the *Deployment*. *PersistentVolume* is not application specific so you should keep that separated.
-In the end the two pods should share a persistent volume between the two applications from exercise 3 and exercise 4.
+In the end the two pods should share a persistent volume between the two applications.
 Save the number of requests to ping / pong application into a file in the volume and output it with the timestamp and hash when sending a request to our main application.
 So the browser should display the following when accessing main application:

 ```plaintext
 2020-03-30T12:15:17.705Z: 8523ecb1-c716-4cb6-a044-b9e83bb98e43.